 - Hume City Council: CPL Cameron Baird VC MG Memorial Award and scholarship program, Victoria

 The proudest moment of the Cam’s Cause journey thus far is the unveiling of a life-sized statue of CPL Cameron Baird VC MG at the Currumbin RSL (QLD).
 This statue is the result of amazing financial support and fundraising and stands to honour Australia’s 100th Victorian Cross Recipient and the 42 Australian lives that have been lost in Afghanistan.

 The statue also symbolises Australia’s modern day warfare and the stories of bravery that are unheard.

 Well over 500 soldiers have been permanently effected by physical injuries sustained in battle.
 What is more alarming are the increasing numbers of psychological injuries that soldiers are facing such as Post Traumatic Stress Disorder (PTSD) depression and anxiety.

 Cam’s Cause is looking long into the future regarding the need to help with soldier welfare.
-Through networking with some of Cameron’s close friends within the 2nd Commando Regiment there is an amazing opportunity to make a difference and help soldiers that may be struggling with the effects of serving in the elite 2nd Commando Regiment.
-Which is a division of Australia’s Special Forces Task Group.
+Through networking with some of Cameron’s close friends within the 2nd Commando Regiment there is an amazing opportunity to make a difference and help soldiers struggling with the effects of serving in the elite 2nd Commando Regiment, Special Operations Command (SOCOMD).

 The team aims to raise much needed funds to help build specially designed camps that provide a unique environment incorporating general outdoor activities and specialist help that have been created by the 2nd Commando Regiments Human Performance Wing.
 These camps have been created for Commandos by Commandos and are proven to make a difference in assisting recovery from physical and mental injuries.